bleung9/dicom/README.md

 There are various comments in the code that are relevant to the submission.
 Please read them.

 This project uses a ruby gem called `dicom` to handle operations on DICOM images.
-There is a interface to convert .dcm files to other formats, but it has a dependency on another ruby gem which failed to install.
+This gem provides an interface to convert .dcm files to other formats, but it has a dependency on another ruby gem which failed to install.
 This may be due to an OS upgrade I did on my machine.
 The line of code that would otherwise do the format conversion is `app/controllers/images_controller.rb:34`.
 Currently, the GET `images` endpoint is loading a pre-saved file in the `storage` folder.

 Tests are found in `spec/requests` and can be run w/ the above command.